 It is time to start looking beyond and within myself.
 Who am I beyond my obsession and preoccupation with food and body, beyond my appearance, beyond my worries, beyond my thrive to be perfect, beyond my ego…

-It is time to learn what are my core values, my passions, dreams, talents, and desires.
-It time to start looking for what I can bring into this world.
+Now it is time to learn what are my core values, my passions, dreams, talents, and desires.
+To start looking for what I can bring into this world.
 It is time to learn who I am.

 I gave away enough of my life.
-I was running away for too long.
-I was neglecting and living in denial for too long.
+And I was running away for too long.
+Neglecting and living in denial for too long.
 I was lying to myself that there is nothing weird or strange in my relationship with food for quite a long time…

-- It has challenged me to become stronger and to learn how to never give up.
+- stronger and to learn how to never give up.

-- It has challenged me to become more compassionate, forgiving, loving and accepting of myself and others.
+- compassionate, forgiving, loving and accepting of myself and others.

-- It has challenged to become more patient with myself.
+- more patient with myself.
 Through ups and downs, through slipping into a pitfall – learning how to get back up on the track.

 It has challenged me to tame my inner critic, to feel that I am worthy of love, and to accept me for who I am.